ChainSafe/lodestar/docs/pages/contribution/depgraph.md

 ### `@lodestar/fork-choice`

 [@lodestar/fork-choice](https://github.com/ChainSafe/lodestar/tree/unstable/packages/fork-choice) holds the methods for reading/writing the fork choice DAG.
 The `@lodestar/beacon-node` package is the sole consumer of this package because the beacon node itself is what controls when the fork choice DAG is updated.
 For a good explanation on how the fork choice itself works, see the [annotated fork choice spec](https://github.com/ethereum/annotated-spec/blob/master/phase0/fork-choice.md).
-This is an annotated version of the [Ethereum Consensus fork choice spec](https://github.com/ethereum/consensus-specs/blob/v1.4.0/specs/phase0/fork-choice.md) which `lodestar-fork-choice` is based on.
+This is an annotated version of the [Ethereum Consensus fork choice spec](https://github.com/ethereum/consensus-specs/blob/v1.4.0/specs/phase0/fork-choice.md) which `@lodestar/fork-choice` is based on.

 ### `@lodestar/light-client`

 [@lodestar/light-client](https://github.com/ChainSafe/lodestar/tree/unstable/packages/light-client) is our light client designed to interact with the Ethereum blockchain in a trust-minimized matter via the sync committee and the [light-client protocol](https://github.com/ethereum/consensus-specs/tree/v1.4.0/specs/altair/light-client).

-### `@lodestar/lodestar-logger`
+### `@lodestar/logger`

-[@lodestar/lodestar-logger](https://github.com/ChainSafe/lodestar/tree/unstable/packages/logger) is a common NodeJS logger for Lodestar binaries, which is required for worker threads to instantiate new loggers with consistent settings.
+[@lodestar/logger](https://github.com/ChainSafe/lodestar/tree/unstable/packages/logger) is a common NodeJS logger for Lodestar binaries, which is required for worker threads to instantiate new loggers with consistent settings.

 ### `@lodestar/params`